The Period of Study: 585BC - 529AD

 The Period of Scholarship

 The Period of Scholarship is not a focus in this course, but here it is worth noting that work in this period helped shape the extant primary texts and secondary sources.
-From about the first century BC there was an effort to preserve the work of the ancient philosophical schools.
+From about the first century BCE there was an effort to preserve the work of the ancient philosophical schools.
 When Sulla sacked Athens in 88 BCE, the various groups of philosophers elsewhere around the region were force to rely on the primary texts for continuity with their respective traditions.
 This resulted in an effort to produce canonical editions and commentaries.

-(Much of this work gradually began to go out of circulation beginning in about the third century AD.
+(Much of this work gradually began to go out of circulation beginning in about the third century CE.
 It seems, for example, that only two hundred years later most of the work of the Stoics had disappeared.)

 Method in the History of Philosophy